MartinDM/martindm.uk/src/about/about.md

 I'm a Senior Front-end Engineer from Nottingham, currently working at Vodafone on the Home Broadband web shop.

-You can message me on [hello@martindm.uk](mailto:hello@martindm.uk)
+You can message me on [martinonotts@gmail.com](mailto:martinonotts@gmail.com)

 Check out what I'm _currently_ working on at my [Now](/now) page!

 ## What I do

-I'm passionate about the front-end; building applications that matter and being part of high-performing, enthusiastic teams delivering a quality user experience.
+I'm passionate about the user experience; building applications that matter and being part of high-performing, enthusiastic teams delivering a quality, useful services.

 Lover of philosophy and constant personal and technical development - I have a growth mindset, and enjoy working environments that allow me to achieve flow and Deep Work.